How to monetize your YouTube channel in 2024

 And if you want to make money YouTube Shorts, don’t sweat it.
 Read our guide to monetizing YouTube Shorts here.

-Finally, if you want to monetize on YouTube, take a leaf out of popular YouTubers’ books and license your music safely.
+Now that you know how to monetize your YouTube channel, take a leaf out of popular YouTubers’ books and license your music safely.
 We all love soundtracking content with an absolute banger, but the complicated legal trouble that comes from improper use of music can be a nightmare.
 Let us help you out.

 It’s better than royalty-free.
 It’s worry-free.
 Get started with Epidemic Sound below.